Ad

 Photo by Kayvan Mazhar on Unsplash

 Typescript is always a few steps ahead of Javascript.
-If a new feature is announced in JavaScript, and it is supposed to be released in next ECMA release, TS release it before the official release and you can use it without any worries of compatibility in browsers as you can compile TS to any previous version of JavaScript (like ES5).
+If a new feature is announced in JavaScript, and it is supposed to be released in the next ECMA release, TS release it before the official release and you can use it without any worries of compatibility in browsers as you can compile TS to any previous version of JavaScript (like ES5).
 TypeScript has a lot of features that JavaScript doesn't.

 5. Conclusion: You can't run away from TypeScript